alphagov/govuk-design-system/src/components/header/index.md

 Use the default header if your service has 5 pages or fewer.

-{{ example({ group: "components", item: "header", example: "default", titleSuffix: "second", html: true, nunjucks: true, open: false, titleSuffix: "second" }) }}
+{{ example({ group: "components", item: item, example: "default", titleSuffix: "second", html: true, nunjucks: true, open: false, titleSuffix: "second" }) }}

 ### Header with service name

 Use the header with a service name if your service is more than 5 pages long - this can help users understand which service they are using.

-{{ example({ group: "components", item: "header", example: "with-service-name", html: true, nunjucks: true, open: false }) }}
+{{ example({ group: "components", item: item, example: "with-service-name", html: true, nunjucks: true, open: false }) }}

 ### Header with service name and navigation